JaredWilliams07/finch-robot-project/README.md

 ## Timeline/Checklist

 ### Planning & Research
-- Choose your challenge: dance, drawing, or maze navigation
+- Choose your challenge: dance, drawing, or maze navigation -- Chose Maze
-- Explore the Finch API documentation
+- Explore the Finch API documentation -- Done
 - Review sample programs from BirdBrain Technologies
 - Create a project plan with pseudocode/flow charts/
 - Clone and set up GitHub repository for your project